 In some cases, you may be in a situation when two teams need to moderate the same content for two different displays/use cases.
 The issue here is that one team may chose to Publish a post to their display, whereas the other team does not want to include it in theirs.

 For example, your events team is displaying all of the newest content on a handful of monitors around their venue, and your web team is highlighting only the best content on the event's website.
 What happens when the events team publishes almost all of the new content as it's aggregated?
 Unfortunately, it displays on both the venue monitors, and the the event's website.

-- Create a new Tag for each of the teams.
+Create a new Tag for each of the teams.
 One team can call their tag “Events Published”, the second “Web Published”.

-- Note: You are not creating these tags when you set up a new Term.
+Note: You are not creating these tags when you set up a new Term.
 Do not automatically apply these new tags to content.
-Go into Curate → Manage Tags → Create Tag.
+Go into Curate > Manage Tags > Create Tag.

-- Don't worry, this will not actually publish the content to your displays.
+Update your terms to auto-publish all content.
+Note: Don't worry, this will not actually publish the content to your displays.

-- To include a post within a display, your teams will now need to add their respective "-published" Tag to the post.
+To include a post within a display, your teams will now need to add their respective "-published" Tag to the post.